 Interest Rate Cut Could Mean Lower Credit Card Debt For You.
 Here’s How

-Officially, the Federal Open Market Committee lowered the target range for its overnight lending rate to between 2% and 2.25% — 25 basis points from the previous level — to stave off an economic downturn.
+Officially, the Federal Open Market Committee lowered the target range for its overnight lending rate to between 1% and 1.25% — a half of a percentage point from the previous level.

 How the Interest Rate Cuts Affect You

-If you’re a borrower, you could save money on the interest you’re paying on your debts.
+If you’re a borrower, a rate cut can help reduce the interest you’re paying on your debts.

 Credit cards, auto loans and home equity loans could all see reductions in the interest you pay each month.

-To get the most out of this change, do not wait for your lender to lower your interest rates.
-We repeat: Do.
-Not.
-Wait.
-Call your lender today and ask for a rate reduction on your account now.
+And with the hopes that the coronavirus impact is short-term, you should call your lender to lower your interest rates and ask for a rate reduction on your account now.
 (And in case you need a reminder, here’s an explanation why you’re wasting money by carrying a credit card balance.)

-If you regularly carry credit card balances, you have a lot to gain, considering interest rates have steadily increased over the last five years — the current average interest rate is more than 17%.
+If you regularly carry credit card balances, it’s worth the call, considering interest rates have steadily increased over the last five years — the current average interest rate is nearly 17%.